Kate Walker Behan

-Kate Walker Behan (1851–1918) was an American club leader, prominent in social, educational, and Confederate memorial affairs in the South for many years.
+Kate Walker Behan (1851 – July 28, 1918) was an American club leader, prominent in social, educational, and Confederate memorial affairs in the South for many years.
 She was president of the Confederated Southern Memorial Association, the Ladies' Confederate Memorial Association of Louisiana, and the Catholic Women's Club.
-Behan was also identified with the United Daughters of the Confederacy.
-She was an intimate friend of Varina Davis, Mary Anna Jackson, and Mary Anna Custis Lee.
+Behan was also identified with the United Daughters of the Confederacy and the Lost Cause Myth.

 Early life and education

 Kate ("Katie") Walker was born in New Orleans, Louisiana, in 1851.
 She was the only child of Mr. and Mrs. William Walker.
 Her family was wealthy.

 In 1862, Behan entered the Old Ursuline Convent to pursue her studies, which had been interrupted by the start of the Civil War.
 She graduated in September 1865.

-Even in early childhood, Behan was active in Catholic Church work.
-She was a communicant of St. John's, a devout member of the Sodality of Our Lady, a helper of the Society of Saint Vincent de Paul, and part of the Altar and Sanctuary Society.
+Starting in her childhood, Behan was active in Catholic Church work.
+She was a communicant of St. John's Church, a member of the Sodality of Our Lady, a helper of the Society of Saint Vincent de Paul, and part of the Altar and Sanctuary Society.

 While she was still a girl during the Civil War, she took on responsibilities placed on the community and affiliated with the memorial societies of the 1860s, conducted by the women of the Confederacy.